AIDA International: Records

 AIDA recognized world records as of March 28, 2022.

 Pool Disciplines

 The AIDA recognized pool disciplines are static apnea (STA) and three separate dynamic apnea disciplines.
-Dynamic With Fins which is done with monofins usually but bifins are also allowed, Dynamic With Bifins which uses bifins, and Dynamic Without Fins does not allow fins to be used and divers usually use breast strokes and wall-kicks for propulsions.
+Dynamic With Fins (DYN) which is done with monofins usually but bifins are also allowed, Dynamic With Bifins (DYNB) which uses bifins, and Dynamic Without Fins (DNF) does not allow fins to be used and divers usually use breast strokes and wall-kicks for propulsions.